WhiskyTangoFawks/LunarFalloutPlus/README.md

 [Support me on Patreon](https://www.patreon.com/user?u=4257489)

 ## Modlist Goals
-- RPG Balance, Scaling, and Progression - brought to you by Lunar Fallout Overhaul
+- RPG Balance, Scaling, and Progression - brought to you by Lunar Fallout Overhaul.
-- Survival Mechanics, with non-survival damage levels and balance
+- Survival Mechanics, with non-survival damage levels and balance.
 - A vibrant, forested, inhabited, but still uncivilised wasteland.
 Neglected areas should feel fleshed out, but it should still feel lonely.
 - Increased variety in Creatures, Weapons and Armors by mods that add variety to existing content, rather than mods that add a ton of new unbalanced items and monsters
-- Extra high-quality content with the same style and tone as vanilla (no pointlessly skimpy outfits, no tacti-cool weapons)
+- Extra high-quality content with the same style and tone as vanilla (no pointlessly skimpy outfits, no tacti-cool weapons).
-- Full controller support (no extra configuration required)
+- Full controller support (no extra configuration required).
 - Smooth performance on mid-range gaming hardware

  ### This is not...
 - a hardcore, nitty-gritty survival simulator - if you want that go play a Horizon based list.
-- a twitch shooter - if you want that, go play one of the Better Locational Damage based lists
+- a twitch shooter - if you want that, go play one of the Better Locational Damage based lists.
-- Fallout New Vegas - if you want that, go play Fallout New Vegas
+- Fallout New Vegas - if you want that, go play Fallout New Vegas.
-- an "everything but the kitchen sink" list with every mod out there - if you want that, go play Magnum Opus or MOFAM
+- an "everything but the kitchen sink" list with every mod out there - if you want that, go play Magnum Opus.
 - a super-difficult make-the-game-impossible list for people who've played FO4 100x and know it like the back of their hand
 - a good base-list for building on top of - if you want that try Welcome to Paradise or Fusion